devykr/The-Battle-of-Neighborhoods/README.md

-# The-Battle-of-Neighborhoods
+# Where to go when you want to eat Chinese food in Stockholm, Sweden?
-Coursera coursework final assignment on the battle of neighborhoods
+This is a Coursera coursework final assignment on the battle of neighborhoods.